 In February 2023, NECC parent Mike McKenna embarked on a trek walking across the United States to raise money for The New England Center for Children (NECC), where his son, Michael, has been a student for 17 years.
 After a solid start, McKenna suffered a medical setback that forced him to rethink his journey.
 Rather than quit on his mission, a determined McKenna reimagined the trip, opting to pick up where he left off in California and drive the route east.
 While his mode of transportation changed, his goal did not: to raise awareness of autism, to share Michael’s story with others, and to show that children with autism matter.

 Across two weeks, McKenna drove from Los Angeles to Jupiter Beach, FL, meeting with autism advocates, supporters, and NECC staff alumni along the way.
-He also raised more than $86,000, which will fund specialized equipment and enrichment opportunities for students at the school.
+He also raised nearly $88,000, which will fund specialized equipment and enrichment opportunities for students at the school.
 McKenna’s drive uncovered heartwarming stories of autism advocates and educators and hard truths about autism such as limited resources, awareness, and staffing.

 “There are teachers and administrative professionals that dedicate their lives to kids and adults with autism.
 It’s a high burnout business, and these are some of the finest human beings on earth.
 They work tirelessly for others while asking little for themselves,” shared McKenna.
 “Wherever NECC-trained staff are today, they are taking the gold standard of autism education and care to help thousands of children with autism and the communities that support them.
 The importance of NECC is not local, and my journey made this clear to me.
 While NECC is housed in Southborough, its impact is national and international.”